openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 together in one track and ',' to run them as separate tracks.
 Delimiters can also be combined for separate multilingual tracks.

+Please note that the order of the specified language matters.
+Languages specified first will have priority (ex. 'eng+deu', English language model will run first and its results will have priority over German language model).

 Example 1: 'eng+deu' = run English, German together as one track detection.
 Example 2: 'eng,deu+fra'= run English as the first track and German + French as the second track.